Gua sha (Chinese: 刮痧; pinyin: guā shā) translates to “scraping sha-bruises”.

 Yes, it certainly looks unsightly, a trail of bruising that could pass for a love bite track or hickey crawl.

-However the benefits certainly outweigh the look, especially if you prefer to avoid medication and want to detox the body, by moving blood and toxins to the surface of the body to be renewed and healed.
+However the benefits certainly outweigh the look, especially if you prefer to avoid medication and want to detox the body.

 In my case here the gua sha has been indicated for sore throat.
 It is amazing how it provides instant relief.
 The theory suggests that by scraping the neck, the blood brings the pathogen, stagnant qi and toxic heat to the surface, which will take some days to fade.
 However the internal sore throat pain is alleviated, depending on the severity of it.